tpaschalis/agent/docs/user/_index.md

 Grafana Loki for log collection, and [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) for trace collection.

 Grafana Agent uses less memory on average than Prometheus – by doing less (only focusing on `remote_write`-related functionality).
-AAA BBB
+AAA BBB CCC

 Grafana Agent allows for deploying multiple instances of the Agent in a cluster and only scraping metrics from targets that running at the same host.
 This allows distributing memory requirements across the cluster rather than pressurizing a single node.